-Effective July 1, 2013, the program's revenue obligations are issued pursuant to subchapter II of ch.
+The program's revenue obligations are issued pursuant to subch.
+II of ch.
 18, Wis.
 Stats.; s.
-292.63(9m), Wis.
-Stats.; and the program resolution and supplemental resolutions adopted by the State of Wisconsin Building Commission.
-Prior to July 1, 2013, the program's revenue obligations were issued pursuant to subchapter II of ch.
-18, Wis.
-Stats.; s.
-101.143(9m), Wis.
+292.63 (9m), Wis.
 Stats.; and the program resolution and supplemental resolutions adopted by the State of Wisconsin Building Commission.
 The revenue obligations are payable from, and primarily secured by, petroleum inspection fees that suppliers are charged on petroleum products received for sale in Wisconsin (see also Note 7).
 The revenue obligations are not general obligations of the State.